MicrosoftDocs/visualstudio-docs/docs/python/profiling-python-code-in-visual-studio.md

 ---
-title: Use Visual Studio profiler to measure performance of Python code
+title: Use profiler to measure performance of Python code
 description: Use the Visual Studio profiler for debugging and check the performance of Python code when using CPython-based interpreters. ms.date: 09/01/2023 ms.topic: how-to